cncf/velocity/README.md

 Automattic/happychat-service,21
 Automattic/kue,20
 ```
-We need to examine each on `github.com`, like for 1st: `github.com/Automattic/amp-wp`.
-We see that this is a WordPress plugin, so belnog to wWrdpress/WP Calypso project:
+We need to examine each one in `github.com`, like for the 1st project: `github.com/Automattic/amp-wp`.
+We see that this is a WordPress plugin, so it belnogs to the wWrdpress/WP Calypso project:
 `grep -HIn "wordpress" map/*.csv`
 `grep -HIn "WP Calypso" map/*.csv`
-We see that we have WP Calypso defined in hints file:
+We see that we have WP Calypso defined in the hints file:
 ```
 map/hints.csv:23:Automattic/WP-Job-Manager,WP Calypso
 map/hints.csv:24:Automattic/facebook-instant-articles-wp,WP Calypso